ibm-cloud-docs/text-to-speech-data/speech-cluster-12.md

 After you install and configure the Speech services on {{site.data.keyword.icp4dfull}}, you can manage the service instance and the cluster.
 The following sections document some basic cluster and service management operations.
 {: shortdesc}

+## Modifying the installed models and voices
+{: #speech-cluster-models-voices-12}

+You can add or remove installed models and voices from an existing installation.
+You must perform a `helm upgrade` operation to modify the installation.
+Complete the following steps to modify your installed models or voices.

+1. Log in to your Red Hat OpenShift cluster as a project administrator:

+    ```bash
+    oc login {OpenShift_URL}:{port}
+    ```
+    {: pre}

+1. Exec to the `cpd-install-operator` pod.
+The Helm chart is installed in this location.

+    -   Get the name of the operator pod:

+        ```bash
+        oc get pods | grep cpd-install-operator
+        ```
+        {: pre}

+    -   Exec to the named pod:

+        ```bash
+        oc exec -ti {operator_podname} -- /bin/bash
+        ```
+        {: pre}

+1. If you do not already know it, find the name of the Speech release.
+If you already know the release name, continue to the next step.

+    ```bash
+    helm list --tls
+    ```
+    {: pre}

+1. Save the `values.yaml` file from the existing installation.
+This command copies the file to `/tmp/values.yaml`.
+In the command, replace `{speech_release_name}` with the name of your release.

+    ```bash
+    helm get values {speech_release_name} --tls > /tmp/values.yaml
+    ```
+    {: pre}

+    Make a backup copy of this file in case you need to retry or correct the upgrade procedure.

+1. Edit the `/tmp/values.yaml` file.
+To modify the currently installed models or voices, locate the `sttModels` or `ttsVoices` section of the file.
+Set the `enabled` flag to `true` for any models or voices that you want to install.
+Similarly, set the flag to `false` for any models or voices that you want to remove from the installation.
+Removing unnecessary models and voices decreases the memory that your deployment uses.
+Save the file to preserve your changes.

+1. Validate the path to the Helm chart for the Speech services.
+The Helm chart exists at one of the following locations depending on the version of the Speech services you have installed:

+    -   *Version 1.2:* `/mnt/installer/modules/watson-speech-base/x86_64/1.2/ibm-watson-speech-prod-1.2.1.tgz`
+    -   *Version 1.2.1:* `/mnt/installer/modules/watson-speech-base/x86_64/1.2.1/ibm-watson-speech-prod-1.2.2.tgz`

+1. Run the `helm upgrade` upgrade command to add or remove the models or voices you updated in the Helm chart.
+In the command, `{speech_release_name}` is the name of your release, and `{path_to_helm_chart}` is the path from the previous step.

+    ```bash
+    helm upgrade {speech_release_name} {path_to_helm_chart} -f /tmp/values.yaml --tls
+    ```
+    {: pre}

+    The amount of time required for the upgrade depends on the size of your installation and on the models or voices that you are adding or removing.
+You can monitor the status of the pod to ensure that the upgrade is progressing.

+    The size of your cluster might lack the resources for your old and new deployment runtimes to run simultaneously.
+If the new runtime pods report insufficient CPU or memory, you can delete the old pods to free up resources.

+    Deleting old pods causes the service to be unavailable until the new pods start running.
+    {: important}

+Once all of the new pods are in the `Running` state and healthy, the upgrade is complete.
+You can begin to use any new models or voices you enabled.

 ## Managing user access
 {: #speech-cluster-user-access-12}